vin-blanc-le-guide-la-cave-éclairée

 Chenin: the noblest white grape variety of the ...

-Ah, the Chenin (or Ch'nin for short), here is a noble white grape variety reminding me of certain tourist trips in the Loire and even a nice trip to South...
+Ah, Chenin, here is a noble white grape variety that reminds me of certain tourist trips in the Loire and even a lovely journey to South Africa !
+Because yes, we...

 1 comment

-Ah, the Chenin (or Ch'nin for short), here is a noble white grape variety reminding me of certain tourist trips in the Loire and even a nice trip to South...
+Ah, Chenin, here is a noble white grape variety that reminds me of certain tourist trips in the Loire and even a lovely journey to South Africa !
+Because yes, we...

 1 comment